dna-storage-lab/DNAStorage_LCRC/README.md

 #### Function 1: Decoding for data storage with small-scale oligo pools

-For convenience of evaluation, users can run the integrated shell scripts directly.
+For the convenience of evaluation, users can run the integrated shell scripts directly.

 Navigate to the **_LCRC_SmallScale_** folder.
 Decompress the sequencing data generated after paired-end read merging (HFS-Pool-11.7K + NGS):